PelionIoT/snap-pelion-edge/docs/snap-kubelet-docker.md

 ...
 ```

-This confirms that the apparmor errors in the log correspond with the loopback CNI invocations made by kubelet and that the docker-default apparmor policy is responsible for rejecting the statfs request.
+Based on the system calls contained in these files it seemed fairly definitive that these the AppArmor DENIED errors were the direct cause of the statfs
+"permission denied" errors.
+Now the question became "what is this docker-default AppArmor policy and why is it blocking these system calls?".

 #### docker-default Policy
-Snap creates apparmor policies for snaps based on the snap's plug and slot settings.
-Apparmor policies for devmode snaps are put into complain mode where profile violations are reported but not enforced.
-Snap sets the apparmor profile for strict snaps to enforce mode where the profile is enforced.
-Completely separate from that Docker applies its own docker-default apparmor policy to containers it creates.
-By itself the docker-default profile doesn't do anything that would cause problems for kubelet, but the docker-snap build process actually patches dockerd's code to edit the template used to generate the docker-default apparmor profile.
+Snap creates AppArmor policies for snaps based on the snap's plug and slot settings.
+AppArmor policies for devmode snaps are put into complain mode where profile violations are reported but not enforced.
+Snap sets the AppArmor profile for strict snaps to enforce mode where the profile is enforced.
+After
+a little research [we found](https://docs.docker.com/engine/security/apparmor/) that the `docker-default` policy is something applied to container processes by docker, not something generated by snap.
+However, if this were the case, why did this problem only present itself when running docker inside a snap?

+As it turns out the [docker-snap](https://code.launchpad.net/~docker/+git/snap) build process actually patches dockerd's code to edit the template used to generate the docker-default AppArmor profile:

 ```
 + # Snap based docker distribution accesses